visciang/cake/README.md

 # Cake

+> [!WARNING]
+> This is a POC, for personal use.
+It works on my machine!

 Cake (**C**ontainerized m**AKE**) is a portable pipeline executor - a CI/CD framework to
 define and execute "reproducible" pipelines that can run on any host with docker support.